 Risk factors may also include:

 - Family history of sleep apnea or UARS

 Sleep apnea and UARS are sleep disorders that can be diagnosed at Sleep and Neuroscience Associates.
-Board-certified sleep specialist, Dr. Samit Malhotra analyzes patient symptoms and concerns to make a diagnosis of sleep apnea or upper airway resistance syndrome.
+Board-certified sleep specialist and sleep apnea doctor.
+Our doctors analyzes patient symptoms and concerns to make a diagnosis of sleep apnea or upper airway resistance syndrome.
 If indicated, a sleep study may be done, during which a patient is monitored for signs of abnormal breathing and oxygenation as they sleep.